What parents need to know

 This show is the first animated venture for real-life brothers/zoologists Chris and Martin, who have entertained and educated kids in previous series such as Zoboomafoo.
-Their humor and rapport translate well to their animated counterparts, making this adventure-filled series a fun choice for kids.
+Their humor and rapport translate well to their animated counterparts, making Wild Kratts an adventure-filled series that's a fun choice for kids.

 Parents will find plenty to like as well, as the Kratts capitalize on the opportunity to expose their captive audience to the wonders of wildlife, teaching viewers about diverse species and exposing them to scientific concepts such as adaptation, hibernation, and extinction.
 Each episode also includes footage of the real-life Kratts interacting with the real-life animal subject in its natural habitat, so kids can better picture how what they've learned translates to the real natural world.

 Families can talk about...

 Families can talk about wildlife.
 What did you learn about the animals featured in Wild Kratts?
 What's unique about their behavior, habitat, or means of navigation?
 How do these traits help them survive?
 What animal would you like to see in person?